-Figure 24 - Hot & Chilled Water Piping
+Figure 22 - Hot & Chilled Water Piping

-Do not subject water coils to entering air temperatures below 3.3°C (38°F) to prevent coil freeze-up.
+Water coils must not be subjected to entering air temperatures below 3.3°C (38°F) to prevent coil freeze-up.
 If air temperature across the coil is going to be below this value, use a glycol solution to match the coldest air expected.